golang-templates/seed/README.md

 ### Why GitHub Actions, not any other CI server

 GitHub Actions is out-of-the-box if you are already using GitHub.
 However, changing to any other CI server should be very simple, because this repository has build logic and tooling installation in Makefile.
+You can also use the `docker` make target to run the build inside a docker container.

 ### How can I use Make on Windows